Using the power of plants, Nairobi-based startup Omiflo has engineered an effective wastewater cleaning system. And it’s attractive to boot

 The advantage of a floating system is that we use a much smaller space and eliminate the smell, the sludge – all of that ugly stuff

 In the end, investment came from a myriad of places.
-Sio was one of the winners of a grant through President Obama’s Young African Leaders Initiative in 2014 and received additional funding through a Dutch ministry of affairs scheme, as well as through friends and family.
+Sio was one of the winners of a grant through President Obama’s Young African Leaders Initiative in 2014 and received additional funding through a Dutch ministry of foreign affairs scheme, as well as through friends and family.
 Beyond the first pilots, that money also enabled Omiflo to build its own ‘biocentre’ in Nairobi.
 The intention was to have somewhere to grow the plants, showcase how the system works and carry out further research, but it’s become much more than that.

 “It’s a really cool place,” Sio enthuses.
 “People come and take a walk, they picnic there.
 We’ve transformed the ecosystem completely, just by recycling water.
 We find birds come in the morning, frogs … the whole area has been revived.”
 He readily admits that some residents living nearby were suspicious at first.
 “We went to all of our neighbours and said: ‘Can we have your sewage?
 Worst case scenario, we’ll plug you back into your septic tank and it’ll be like it was before’.
 We now produce about 2,000 litres of treated water every day.”